dsoftwareinc/ghactions-manager/README.md

 # Getting started

-1. Open a project that is hosted on GitHub (the plugin detects the repository from your git remotes).
+1. Open a project hosted on GitHub (the plugin detects the repository from your git remotes).
-2. Make sure a GitHub account is configured, or set a custom token in
+2. Make sure a GitHub account is configured or set a custom token in
    <kbd>Settings/Preferences</kbd> > <kbd>Tools</kbd> > <kbd>GitHub Actions Manager</kbd>.
 3. Open the **GitHub Actions** tool window to browse workflow runs, jobs, and logs.
 4. Use the filters at the top of the runs list to narrow down by branch, actor, event, or status.